Before You Test: DNA Basics You Need to Know

 Learn to use Evernote, a tool that allows genealogists to capture, organize, preserve, and synchronize (across multiple devices) small pieces of information, including ideas, notes (typed, handwritten, and audio), photos, online articles, web pages, and URLs.

-Organizing Your Genealogy Files and Correspondence
+Organizing Your Genealogy Files

 Organizing Your Research Trip